 First Baptist Church, Port Huron.
 No longer standing.
 Source: Port Huron Museum Collection.

-Port Huron in 1902 (or possibly 1903).
+Port Huron in 1902 (or possibly 1903); all of the foreground buildings are no longer standing.
 The intersection is Water and Military, so the image is looking to the northeast.
 Source: Wikipedia, Port Huron page; public domain.

 St. Clair River Tunnel, Port Huron, 1907.
 Source: Wikipedia, Port Huron page; public domain.